 Make sure to establish a realistic budget with your builder and stick to it.
 Don’t be enticed by nicer looking designs to add to your home if it puts you way out of your budget.
 Most homebuyers know that additional customizations will increase the cost of your custom home, but unexpected costs can take you by surprise, so make sure to do your homework.

-For additional information on custom home builders versus production builders, check out this article on NewHomeSource.
+For additional information on custom home builders versus production builders, check out this article.

 Shannon Wilson is a former Digital Content Associate for Builders Digital Experience (BDX).
 Her main role was to create video content, write and edit articles for NewHomeSource.com and HomLuv.com.
 Shannon graduated from Texas Tech University in May 2014 with a bachelor’s degree in Electronic Media and Communications.

 Prior to her work with BDX, she worked at a newspaper in West Texas and at television stations in Omaha, Nebraska and Albuquerque, New Mexico.
 She was a multimedia journalist — or a one-woman-band reporter–meaning she wrote, shot, and edited all her own material.

 Shannon is excited to be back in her home state.
 She enjoys traveling (she’s been to 13 countries and counting!) and exploring the great outdoors Texas has to offer!